Tomev/qcflow/docs/source/model/models-from-code.rst

         .. code-block:: python

-            import mlflow
+            import qcflow

-            mlflow.set_experiment("Basic Model From Code")
+            qcflow.set_experiment("Basic Model From Code")

             model_path = "basic.py"

-            with mlflow.start_run():
+            with qcflow.start_run():
-                model_info = mlflow.pyfunc.log_model(
+                model_info = qcflow.pyfunc.log_model(
                     python_model=model_path,  # Define the model as the path to the script that was just saved artifact_path="arithemtic_model",
                     input_example=[42.0, 24.0],
                 )

-        Looking at this stored model within the MLflow UI, we can see that the script in the first cell was recorded as an artifact to the run.
+        Looking at this stored model within the QCFlow UI, we can see that the script in the first cell was recorded as an artifact to the run.

         .. figure:: ../_static/images/models/basic_model_from_code_ui.png
-            :alt: The MLflow UI showing the stored model code as a serialized python script
+            :alt: The QCFlow UI showing the stored model code as a serialized python script
             :width: 80%
             :align: center

-        When we load this model via ``mlflow.pyfunc.load_model()``, this script will be executed and an instance of ``BasicModel`` will be constructed, exposing the ``predict`` method as our entry point for inference, just as with the alternative legacy mode of logging a custom model.
+        When we load this model via ``qcflow.pyfunc.load_model()``, this script will be executed and an instance of ``BasicModel`` will be constructed, exposing the ``predict`` method as our entry point for inference, just as with the alternative legacy mode of logging a custom model.

         .. code-block:: python

-            my_model = mlflow.pyfunc.load_model(model_info.model_uri)
+            my_model = qcflow.pyfunc.load_model(model_info.model_uri)
             my_model.predict([2.2, 3.1, 4.7])

             # or, with a Pandas DataFrame input